 Working out of our main kitchen in the Squeah Lodge, Squeah Food Services take pride in serving our campers balanced meals that are both delicious and nutritious.

 Our spacious dining hall accommodates up to 200 voracious appetites.
 Squeah staff lead everyone in a fun camp song, followed by an opportunity to give thanks for the food.
 Meals are typically served cafeteria-style, with the campers coming up to one of three serving stations to get their meal.
 Dinners include a home-made dessert from our kitchen, such as creampuffs, brownies & ice cream, fruit pies, Bears on the Beach, just to name a few.
-Each meal always offers healthy options of fruit and/or vegetables.
+Each meal always offers healthy food options of fruit and/or vegetables.

 All Squeah cooks are FoodSafe Level 1 certified, who take great care when catering to the dietary restrictions of our campers.
 Dietary or food allergy information is collected through the registration process, and the Food Services Manager is at opening day registration to connect with the campers and their parent/guardian to confirm any details of their food allergies.
 All campers with dietary restrictions, including our counsellors and staff, get a wristband to help the serving staff identify people at mealtimes who require the special meals they have prepared.
 We also encourage our campers to have an open dialogue with the kitchen cooks regarding what is being prepared for them.
 We have found this ensures our staff are making the proper food, and also that our campers can relax and enjoy themselves instead of worrying about their meal times.